dennyzhang/challenges-chef/README.md

 ```
 - See more: [Scenario-202](./Scenario-202)

-## Scenario-301: Use Chef To Deploy A Real Service
+## Scenario-301: Use Chef To Deploy A Real Service I
 - Objective: Use chef for real
 - Tasks:
 ```